binnes/blog/docs/posts/devcontainers.md

 Devcontainers is a technology that allows a custom environment to be created based on container technology.

-When VS Code (or another client) sees a .devcontainer/ folder it reads devcontainer.json, builds the referenced Docker image, runs any defined scripts, and finally mounts your source code into the resulting container.
+When VS Code (or another client) sees a .devcontainer/ folder it reads devcontainer.json, builds or pulls the referenced Container image(s), runs any defined scripts, and finally mounts your source code into the resulting container.
 The workflow looks like this:

 ```mermaid
 ---